 The required generic VCXO shown requires a separate power filter and a termination for the VCXO output type.
 Since the type is not specified, neither is a specific termination.
 The loop filter for the external VCXO is three poles for best out of band rejection.
-The corresponding loop filters for the internal VCOs are specified as three poles even though only two poles are populated.
+The corresponding loop filter for the internal VCO is specified as three poles even though only two poles are populated.
 This leaves the option of increasing the filter order based on system level test.

 The output terminations and clock receivers shown in Figure 13 are representative examples.
-AC coupled LVDS terminations are also permissible as shown in the Termination Information section.
+AC coupled LVDS terminations are also permissible as shown in the Section, "Termination Information".